HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ```

 We can use this file to visualize the basic linear mapping between energy and
-channel - it will not be the most interesting figure you've ever seen:
+channel - *it will be the most boring figure you've ever seen*:

 ```{code-cell} python
 ---